tardate/LittleArduinoProjects/Electronics101/OpAmp/TwinTeeOscillator/README.md

 With a 5V supply and R1 = 4.7kΩ, I get oscillation at about 3.084kHz.
 The wave is not a perfect sine wave, with two main distortions present:

-* noticable cross-over distortion in both directions
+* noticeable cross-over distortion in both directions
 * clipping at the top of the wave if R2 not adjusted correctly

 ![scope_pb_5v_4k7](./assets/scope_pb_5v_4k7.gif?raw=true)